Macedonians (ethnic group): Ethnonym

 The national name derives from the Greek term Makedonía, related to the name of the region, named after the ancient Macedonians and their kingdom.
 It originates from the ancient Greek adjective makednos, meaning "tall", which shares its roots with the adjective makrós, meaning the same.
 The name is originally believed to have meant either "highlanders" or "the tall ones", possibly descriptive of these ancient people.

-During the early modern era, some Dalmatian pan-Slavic ideologists like Mavro Orbini believed the ancient Macedonians were Slavs.
+During the early modern era, some Dalmatian pan-Slavic ideologists like Mavro Orbini believed that the ancient Macedonians were Slavs.
 Under these influences in 19th century some intellectuals in the region developed the idea of direct link between the local Slavs, the early Slavs and the ancient Macedonians.

 With the conquest of the Balkans by the Ottomans in the late 14th century, the name of Macedonia disappeared as a geographical designation for several centuries.
 The name was revived just during the early 19th century, after the foundation of the modern Greek state with its Western Europe-derived obsession with ancient history.
 As a result of the rise of nationalism in the Ottoman Empire, massive Greek religious and school propaganda occurred which led to some "Macedonization" among Slavic-speaking population of the area.
 Accordingly, the name Macedonians was applied to the local Slavs, aiming to stimulate the development of close ties between them and the Greeks, linking both sides to the ancient Macedonians, as a counteract against the growing Bulgarian cultural influence into the region and the Bulgarian Exarchate propaganda.
-Since the 1850s the Macedonian Slavic intellectuals adopted it as a regional identity, and this name began to gain popularity, and some of them would drew from it to imagine a ethnic Macedonian nation, which would eventually come to fruition in 1944.
+Since the 1850s the Macedonian Slavic intellectuals adopted it as a regional identity, and this name began to gain popularity, and some of them would drew from it to imagine an ethnic Macedonian nation, which would eventually come to fruition in 1944.